openstack-k8s-operators/ci-framework/docs/source/quickstart/03_deploy_infra.md

 In order to deploy that infrastructure, you have to:

 - Retrieve your [pull-secret](https://console.redhat.com/openshift/create/local) (chose "Download pull secret")
-- Push it onto the hypervisor (`scp pull-secret user@hypervisor:pull-secret` for instance)
 - Prepare an inventory file
-- Maybe prepare a custom variables file
+- Prepare a custom variables file
 - run `ansible-playbook`

 ### Inventory file